enso-org/enso/doc/language-server/specification/enso-protocol.md

 decision as to run them in different processes until the requirements become more clear.

-### The Project Picker
+### The Project Manager
-The project picker service is responsible for both allowing users to work with their projects but also the setup and teardown of the language server itself.
+The project manager service is responsible for both allowing users to work with their projects but also the setup and teardown of the language server itself.
 Its responsibilities can be summarised as follows: